nevermindOleg/AI_Newsletter_Bot/README.md

 ## Features

+- **Centralized Configuration:** Clean config management with validation and defaults
-- **Modular Architecture:** Code is separated into logical components for collection, processing, and delivery.
+- **Modular Architecture:** Code is separated into logical components for collection, processing, and delivery
-- **Azure OpenAI Integration:** Leverages the power and reliability of Azure for AI processing.
+- **Azure OpenAI Integration:** Leverages the power and reliability of Azure for AI processing
+- **Multiple Recipients:** Support for sending to multiple email addresses
+- **Template-based HTML:** Clean separation of HTML templates from code
-- **High-Quality Content:** Advanced prompt engineering generates rewritten headlines, summaries, and key takeaways.
+- **High-Quality Content:** Advanced prompt engineering generates rewritten headlines, summaries, and key takeaways
-- **Efficient Scheduling:** Designed to be run via `cron` to minimize resource usage.
+- **Efficient Scheduling:** Designed to be run via `cron` to minimize resource usage
-- **Test Mode:** Includes a `--test` flag to run the full pipeline without sending an email, printing a preview to the console instead.
+- **Test Mode:** Includes a `--test` flag to run the full pipeline without sending an email, printing a preview to the console instead

 ## Project Structure